 For OAuth2, permissions are specified by including an additional

 scope parameter in your OAuth2 request.
-For example, your app may only need to view a user’s accounts and transaction history, but may not need or want the ability to send/receive and buy/sell bitcoin or ethereum.
+For example, your app may only need to view a user’s accounts and transaction history, but may not need or want the ability to send/receive and buy/sell bitcoin, ethereum, or litecoin.
 Multiple permissions should be separated with a comma character in the URL (i.e.

 It’s recommended that you only ask for permissions that your application needs.
 If you need to obtain more permissions later, you can re-authenticate the user, forcing the user to consider authorizing additional permissions the next time s/he opens the app.